-The effective tax rate for the years ended December 31, 2018 and December 31, 2017 was 10.7% and 0.0%, respectively.
+The effective tax rate for the years ended December 31, 2019 and December 31, 2018 was (4.4)% and 10.7%, respectively.
 The effective tax rate is affected by recurring items, such as differing tax rates on income earned in foreign jurisdictions, nondeductible expenses and state income taxes.
-In addition, the effective tax rate for both years was impacted by a valuation allowance in the United States, Canada and other foreign jurisdictions and the Tax Cuts and Jobs Act of 2017 ("TCJA") which includes the one-time transition tax, the U.S. tax rate change and foreign tax credits related to earnings of foreign subsidiaries that were previously tax deferred.
+In addition, the effective tax rate for both years was impacted by changes in the valuation allowance in the U.S., Canada and other foreign jurisdictions.
+For the year ended December 31, 2019, the effective tax rate was impacted by nondeductible goodwill impairment and recognition of deferred taxes related to outside basis differences in subsidiaries classified as held-for-sale.
+For the year ended December 31, 2018, the effective tax rate was impacted by the Tax Cuts and Jobs Act of 2017 ("TCJA").